-The Chair must decide all points of order by stating the provision, rule, practice or precedent which he or she considers applicable to the point raised without entering into any discussion or comment.
+The Chair must decide all points of order by stating the provision, rule, practice or precedent which they consider applicable to the point raised without entering into any discussion or comment.

-48. Chair May Adjourn To Consider
+48. Chair May Adjourn to Consider

 - 48.1 The Chair may adjourn the meeting to consider a point of order but otherwise must rule on it as soon as it is raised. - 48.2 All other questions before the meeting are suspended until the point of order is decided.